• Skip to main content

 There may also be a dial located directly on the counterweight that you can use to calibrate the setup.

-In order to set the tracking weight, you must first adjust the weight until the arm is balanced.
+In order to set the tracking weight, you must first adjust the weight until the record player arm is balanced.
 Then, you’ll adjust the weight back until the right amount of weight is shown on the dial.

 An anti-skate force is then applied to the arm that will pull it towards the edge of the vinyl.
 This will counteract the amount of force that’s applied to the tonearm toward the center of the vinyl by the friction of a disc.
 The goal here is to reduce the amount of pressure that’s placed on the grooves, thus extending the life of your vinyl.